It’s often bewildering when a government project screws up spectacularly.

 An IT scheme designed to integrate the Department for Transport’s human resources and financial services, and also save the taxpayer £57 million?
 If this sounds too good to be true, it’s because that’s what it turned out to be.
 Far from saving money, the scheme ended up costing £81 million due to management ineptitude described by the Public Accounts Committee as an exhibition of “stupendous incompetence”.

 The plan was to cut administration expenses by basing payroll, finance and personal services in a single site in Swansea.
 However, the Commons Public Accounts Committee found that the project had been rushed and was doomed to make losses.
-The department tried to rush things through in order to adhere to overly optimistic deadlines, and was criticised for lack of opposition to such actions.
+The department tried to rush things through in order to adhere to overly optimistic deadlines and was criticised for lack of opposition to such actions.
 As a result, the computer system was insufficiently tested, resulting in a dubious set-up when it was switched on.
 DVLA workers were even greeted by messages from the computer system in German.
 Eight months after the deadline, only two of its seven agencies were using the new system.
 Despite this, no one involved has yet to be dismissed or property held to account.

 6. Common Agricultural Policy Delivery Programme

-An IT scheme designed to allocate subsidies to farms was originally forecast to cost £155 million, but the programme has ended up costing more like £215 million.
+An IT scheme designed to allocate subsidies to farms was originally forecast to cost £155 million, but the programme has ended up costing more than £215 million.
 The scheme has delayed payments to farmers and incurred increasing penalties from the European Commission.

 According to a Public Accounts Committee report, the three key bodies trusted to deliver the programme could not work together effectively.
 It found that there was a lack of consistent priorities and changes in leadership, which caused havoc and delay.
 Its focus on developing a digital front-end was “inappropriate for farmers” due to the frequently poor broadband in rural areas.